Miley Cyrus and Liam Hemsworth are married

 Miley Cyrus and Liam Hemsworth are officially married.

-The couple tied the knot over the weekend in a small ceremony in Hemsworth's native Australia.
+The couple tied the knot over the weekend in a small ceremony.
 Cyrus' mom, Tish Cyrus, and dad, Billy Ray Cyrus, were in attendance.
 Photos from her ceremony surfaced on social media Monday.

 Cyrus confirmed the news Wednesday in a series of Instagram posts, including a picture of the couple embracing during the ceremony with the caption "10 years later...".